techidaily/site-extra-information/source/_posts/new-advanced-video-editing-free-high-quality-pp-templates.md

 Premiere Pro is applicable on Adobe Premiere Pro.
 Premiere Pro creates a perfect effect and opportunity for viewers to see a live video.
 That is, the creator of a video and the viewers can watch videos together simultaneously.
 Adobe Premiere Pro is the editor required to use the premiere pro template.
 Although premiere pro provides all these advantages, using a premiere pro template reduces cost and time.
 Adobe Premiere Pro may look intimidating at first; approaching via premiere template pro makes it fun and easy.
 You can select from the list of free premiere pro template makers below.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/bofw6eJA7Bg?si=HM2gKZGH4L1otw3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 1\.
 Top 5 sites for free premiere pro templates download

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jnITUsxMz5s?si=ohwRVH6eWhVnC6Xf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 1\. [**Design Shack**](https://designshack.net/premiere-pro-templates/)